 Additionally, studies showed that rescuers in an emergency situation hesitated to perform rescue breaths to open the airway on time when they were in such a medical emergency situation.
 Thus, this hesitation reduced the percentage of people actually performing the full cycle of cardiopulmonary resuscitation.
 That’s why patients are often unable to receive timely help for sitting right up in the recovery position.
 However, giving at least 30 chest compressions is what’s truly essential to get the blood circulating at vital body parts for patients suffering from cardiac arrest.

-To avoid hesitation and provide the best support for patients, the American Heart Association updated the steps from A-B-C to C-A-B where chest compressions come first, followed by airway and breathing.
+To avoid hesitation and provide the best CPR procedure for patients in a usual emergency situation of a heart attack or sudden cardiac arrest, the updated CPR steps are A-B-C to C-A-B, where chest compressions come first, followed by airway and breathing.

-- Inhale deeply and the rescuers should seal the patient’s mouth with theirs after proceeding in performing rescue breaths.
-In this case, CPR barrier masks are highly recommended.
+- Inhale deeply and seal the patient’s mouth with yours as the first responder after proceeding to perform rescue breaths.
+In our nationally accredited CPR courses, it is highly recommended to use CPR barrier masks as per usual medical advice.

 - The execution of rescue breaths would be effective if the chest rises and falls with every breath the patient receives because the purpose of performing this is to add air to the patient’s body manually.